jbarnette93/FHIR-Data-Enrichment/guidelines.md

 **Accuracy**: The calculated SOFA scores should be correct and consistent with the scoring system.

 **Code Quality**: Your code should be clean, readable, and maintainable.

-## Submission
-1. Push your solution to a private GitHub repo.
-2. Add `leeschmalz` to the repository.
-3. Include the link to your private GitHub repo in the associated screening question when you apply to the [active job posting](https://prenosis.com/careers/#job-2305120).